i-am-a-penguin/photon-reconstruction-muon-collider/BIBEnergyDensity/README.md

 # BIB Energy Density
+This directory contains scripts to quantify the impact of BIB on photon reconstruction.

 ### Using `EnergyContainmentDeltaR.py`
 This script studies the retained photon signal fraction versus the cone half-angle and finds the cone half-angle ∆R that contains 90% of the photon's energy (R90).